-- During 2022 all parliamentary boundaries were subject to a review by the Boundary Commission for England.
-The number of constituencies in the South East region will increase from 84 to 91 constituencies.
-This process will distribute the number of constituents across new boundaries and reflects the increase in population since the previous boundary review.
+- During 2022 the Boundary Commission for England reviewed all parliamentary boundaries.
+Consequently, the number of constituencies in the South East region will increase from 84 to 91.
+This process will distribute the number of constituents across new boundaries and the reflects the substantial increase in population since the previous boundary review.

-- The proposed new boundaries are expected to take effect in 2023 and can be downloaded as PDF maps direct from the Boundary Commission for England's website.
+- The proposed new boundaries will take effect in July 2023 and they can be downloaded as PDF maps direct from the Boundary Commission for England's website.

-- Wye with Hinxhill remains within the proposed boundary for the much revised Ashford Constituency.
-The parish boundary will border the new Wealden Constituency and Canterbury Constituency.
+- Wye with Hinxhill will remain within the proposed boundary for the much revised Ashford Constituency.
+However, the parish boundary will border the new Wealden Constituency and Canterbury Constituency.